Baseball Hall of Fame: The Best Candidates

 Nomar Garciaparra (perhaps the best shortstop of his generation when healthy)

-three others to a herniated disk)
+three others to injuries)

 J. R. Richard (felled by a stroke that ended his career at age 30)